 Some schools give priority to children of staff in either or both of the following circumstances:

 - where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or

 - the member of staff is recruited to fill a vacant post for which there is a skill shortage

 Distance is measured in a straight line from the child's normal home address to their preferred school.
 Children who live closest to the school will be offered placed first.

-We work out distances using our Local Land and Property Gazetteer (LLPG).
+The admissions system uses six-figure grid references provided by the Local Land and Property Gazetteer (LLPG).
+The grid references provide a unique point on each property.
+The grid reference for the school will be the main pedestrian gate if there are more than one.
 This is the only measure will use.
 Distances provided by other websites, such as Google Maps, will not be considered.